Home > Legal

 9. Guests

-Members are permitted to bring up to three guests with them to the Premises at any one time although please be aware that during very busy times we may have to restrict member/guest access to certain areas of the Premises.
+The number of guests a member can bring to the Premises at any one time is dependent on the specifics of the membership plan.
+Members are encouraged to review the details of their membership for information on guest allowances.
 A member’s guests may not enter the Premises without that member being present.
 Members may not be separated from their guests within the Premises or allow their guests to remain in the Premises when they leave.
 Members are responsible for ensuring their guests follow all 180’s rules and policies applicable to use of the Premises, and can face suspension or termination of their membership if their guests violate such rules or policies.

 10. Children